-- The member contribution rate was increased from \$4 to \$10 per month for members joining the System on or after July 1, 2012. - A 2% COLA was granted to certain retirees and beneficiaries effective July 2016. - The monthly benefit accrual rate was increased from \$14.75 to \$15.00 per year of creditable service effective July 1, 2017. - A 2% COLA was granted to certain retirees and beneficiaries effective July 2017. - The monthly benefit accrual rate was increased from \$15.00 to \$15.25 per year of creditable service effective July 1, 2018. - A 2% COLA was granted to certain retirees and beneficiaries effective July 2018. - The monthly benefit accrual rate was increased from \$15.25 to \$15.50 per year of creditable service effective July 1, 2019. - Two 1.5% COLAs were granted to certain retirees and beneficiaries effective July 2019 and January 2020.
+- A 2% COLA was granted to certain retirees and beneficiaries effective July 2016. - The monthly benefit accrual rate was increased from \$14.75 to \$15.00 per year of creditable service effective July 1, 2017. - A 2% COLA was granted to certain retirees and beneficiaries effective July 2017. - The monthly benefit accrual rate was increased from \$15.00 to \$15.25 per year of creditable service effective July 1, 2018. - A 2% COLA was granted to certain retirees and beneficiaries effective July 2018. - The monthly benefit accrual rate was increased from \$15.25 to \$15.50 per year of creditable service effective July 1, 2019. - Two 1.5% COLAs were granted to certain retirees and beneficiaries effective July 2019 and January 2020. - The monthly benefit accrual rate was increased from \$15.50 to \$15.75 per year of credible service effective July 1, 2021 for members retiring on or after August 1, 2012. - Two 1.5% COLAs were granted to certain retirees and beneficiaries effective July 2021 and January 2022.

 Changes of assumptions - On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, and withdrawal.
-Subsequent to the June 30, 2018 measurement date, the PSERS Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2018 actuarial valuation.
-In addition, based on the PSERS Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2019 measurement date, and remained unchanged for June 30, 2020.
-On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
-Primary among the changes were the updates to rates of mortality, retirement, disability, and withdrawal.
+Subsequent to the June 30, 2016 actuarial valuation, the PSERS Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
+In addition, based on the PSERS Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019 and June 30, 2020 measurement dates.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System based on the experience study prepared for the five-year period ending June 30, 2019.
+Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
+Therefore, a change in assumptions due to the reduction in the assumed investment rate of return from 7.30% to 7.00%, are reflected, along with the assumptions changes due to the experience study, in the calculation of the June 30, 2021 PSERS Total Pension Liability.